 Holidays in Cuba should include a Classic Car Ride around Old Havana.
-Make sure you opt for an open top ride!
+Make sure you opt for an open-top ride!
 You will feel like royalty!
-We negotiated our ride for 45 minutes for USD30.00 from outside the Melia Cobiha Hotel at Avenida Paseo entre Calles y 3ra, Vedado dropping us off in Old Havana.
+We negotiated our ride for 45 minutes from outside the Melia Cobiha Hotel at Avenida Paseo entre Calles y 3ra, Vedado dropping us off in Old Havana.

 Havana is quite spread out from Old Havana to Vedado and to the Miramar district where most of the embassies are located as well as luxury hotels.
 This is a great inexpensive way to see the sights and use the bus to get you from A to B. We boarded the bus in the Vedado district just outside The Presidente Hotel in Avenida de Los Presidentes.
 We travelled through the Miramar district and got off in Old Havana.
 In the late afternoon, we picked the bus back up from Old Havana and headed back to the Hotel Presidente.

 2.5-hour walking tour of Old Havana enjoying local dishes along the way.Book your tour here